AidenEllis/Cligo/README.md

 CliGo is open to contributions.

-Please read [CONTRIBUTING.md](https://github.com/benawad/dogehouse/blob/staging/CONTRIBUTING.md) for details on this project or visit our [Discord server](https://discord.gg/gbJ3sAeZkv)
+Please read [CONTRIBUTING.md](https://github.com/AidenEllis/Cligo/blob/main/CONTRIBUTING.md) for details on this project or visit our [Discord server](https://discord.gg/gbJ3sAeZkv)

+## Code of Conduct

+Please read [CODE_OF_CONDUCT.md](https://github.com/AidenEllis/Cligo/blob/main//CODE_OF_CONDUCT.md) for details on our code of conduct.